Info Source

 In accordance with the Access to Information Act and the Privacy Act, an area on the premises will be made available to review original materials on site if that is the applicant’s preference (and it is practical to do so), or if it is not practical to create copies of the material.

 Please note: Each request made to CDIC under the Access to Information Act must be accompanied by an application fee of $5.
 For requests made online, this is paid at the time of application via credit card.
-For requests made by mail, this should be paid by enclosing cheque or money order made payable to CDIC.
+For requests made by mail, this should be paid by enclosing cheque made payable to CDIC.

 The Government of Canada encourages the release of information through requests outside of the formal request processes.
 To make an informal request, contact: